 2. Packet Capture

 CASB ingests a part of traffic from the existing network security solutions to gain visibility into the content of data in the packet capture deployment mode.
-When the web proxy firewalls are integrated with a CASB, it can be configured to copy and forward the cloud traffic to the CASB so that the Data Loss Prevention (DLP) policies can be evaluated.
+When the web proxy firewalls are integrated with a CASB, they can be configured to copy and forward the cloud traffic to the CASB so that the Data Loss Prevention (DLP) policies can be evaluated.

 Custom content-disposition headers are used by many cloud services to improve the performance of these applications.
 But these custom headers can also prevent the content inspection for Data Loss Protection by network security solutions.
 CASB can be used to inspect cloud traffic and generate alerts for DLP policy violations.
 It can also evaluate Data Loss Prevention Policies and leverage detailed cloud signatures.